Hopper2021/Hopper2021/README.md

   <h2>Current Project:</h2>

-A spellbook point calculator that uses the latest playtest rules for Amtgard, ( Sappy ) it mimics the current known Spellbook application to be familiar to users and uses localStorage to create and house spellLists based on the new ruleset.
+A spellbook point calculator that uses the latest playtest rules for Amtgard, ( Sappy ) it mimics the first Spellbook application to be familiar to users and uses localStorage to create and house spellLists based on the new ruleset.

 Currently: In Progress